-Cambridge Music Festival will mark its 30th year with a special celebration of springtime events, planned for March 2021.
+Cambridge Music Festival will mark its 30th year with a special series of events, beginning March 2021.

-Featured artists include the sibling cello/piano duo Sheku and Isata Kanneh-Mason, the wonderful pianist Stephen Hough playing Chopin, Schumann and more, and the Choir of King’s College giving what promises to be its first Cambridge concert in over a year.
+Featured artists through the year include the sibling cello/piano duo Sheku and Isata Kanneh-Mason, the wonderful pianist Stephen Hough playing Chopin, Schumann and more, and the Choir of King’s College.
 We have also co-commissioned A Percussionist’s Songbook: nine new ‘songs without words’ for pitched percussion and electronics, performed by Joby Burgess.

 Postponed from its usual slot in November, the Festival is now scheduled to run as a series of events, starting in March with filmed performances and live concerts with an audience where possible.

 A highlight of the new look festival will be a series of nine specially-commissioned works for percussion and electronics from a range of talented composers, with videos made to showcase each.

-All events will be Covid-secure, with stewarding, social distancing and enhanced hygiene measures.
+All live events will be Covid-secure, with stewarding, social distancing and enhanced hygiene measures.

-Further details of events and how to book will be announced in the New Year.
+Further details of events and how to book will be announced soon.

-Make sure you’re on our email list (sign up above) to be the first to hear about plans for 2020.
+Make sure you’re on our email list (sign up above) to be the first to hear about plans.
 Follow us on social media to keep in touch with news from behind-the scenes.

 Cambridge Music Festival: you can call it ‘classical’ – it’s just great music.
 No experience necessary.